What to Do When the Power Goes Out in Your Home

 Save your pipes

-Your home can be susceptible without electricity, too.
+Your home can be at risk without electricity too.
 During cold weather, pipes can easily freeze and burst if the home isn’t heated.
-To prevent pipes from freezing, turn on all of the cold water faucets in the house so that they are dripping.
+To prevent pipes from freezing, turn on all the cold water faucets in the house so they are dripping.
 Just this little bit of water flowing can prevent pipes from freezing solid.